12 Tips To Simplify Your Meals

 Gallbladder: Okay…do you want to grow tomatoes?
 Go buy a tomato now?
 What do you mean?

-But the process of growing tomatoes takes time.
+The process of growing tomatoes takes time.
 The garden needs prepared, seeds planted, watered, weeded until the fruits are ready for harvest.
 Wood overacting on Earth is common.
 It can arise as feelings of frustration, impatience to digestive issues like reflux, GERD and bloating.
 It may be necessary to chat with Wood and tell it to settle down and have some patience - the Roma tomatoes are coming.
 Mint and other Liver soothing herbs help.

 Don’t be overwhelmed.
 I use the detail of 5 Element’s natures for a quick illustration to help you identify where in the process you may need a tweak, motivation or a little compassion for self and patience.

 2. Create time — If your current habits don't include time to menu plan, shop, prep and cook —budget some time.
 Put it in your day planner or on your 'to do' list.
 If you skip meals, put the time for them in your planner as well.
-It usually takes me about 15 minutes to make a menu for the week and I usually take 2 hours 1x a week to prep and cook so that my kitchen time is cut down during the rest of the week.
+It usually takes me about 15 minutes to make a menu for the week and I usually take 2 hours 1 x a week to prep and cook so that my kitchen time is cut down during the rest of the week.
 It gets simpler the more you practice it.
 Trust me — you can adjust your time.
 It is also very telling about a person's mind/body relationship, from the eyes of a nutritionist, when a person chooses to not create time and make self nourishment a priority in their life.

-3. Shop in your cupboard - use it or lose it — Browse through your cupboard, fridge and freezer before you make a menu.
+3. Shop in your cupboard, use it or lose it — Browse through your cupboard, fridge and freezer before you make a menu.
 If you can focus some of your menu around what you already have, you will save time and reduce waste.
 Have asparagus that's looking a little floppy - how about asparagus sauté, soup or stir fry?
 By spring, as we are starting to get the garden ready, I am clearing out the cupboards and freezer from last year’s abundance to make room for this year's blessings.

 4. Make a menu — I grew up with the routine that you ate what was put before you.
 Whine or complain and you can cook for yourself or go to bed hungry, and you owe an apology to the person who prepared the meal.
 Which is great, we are often ungrateful for what we have available and who prepares our nourishment.
 My mother always had a plan, so we rarely played the 'what's for dinner?' game.
 Now that you know what you have in your cupboard you can head to the store with a plan — rather than coming back with random items and nothing seems to fit together.
 Menus don't have to be elaborate and you don't have to cook everything from scratch.
 The menu is a guideline.
 The point is to work from where you are and use to simplify and evolve your cooking and eating habits.
 Sometimes we follow it perfectly, other times we are flexible.